-So far, I have written Smooch & Rose, Spud & Charli, Mister Cassowary, Wombat Warriors, Turtle Trackers and Everything I’ve Never Said.
-The first five were all about Aussie animals, but my latest is based on my lived experiences of having a daughter with Rett Syndrome, who can’t talk.
-Once the dust settles with this new book, I think Tassie Devils are up next (and there are loads more to come)!
+So far, I have published six middle grade novels, including Smooch & Rose, Spud & Charli, Mister Cassowary, Wombat Warriors, Turtle Trackers and Everything I’ve Never Said.
+The first five are all about Aussie animals, but the last on the list is based on my lived experiences of having a daughter with Rett Syndrome, who can’t talk.
+My latest book, Devils in Danger is due out in August 2021, and is all about, you guessed it, the amazing Tassie Devil!

-I live in Brisbane with my very supportive husband, two gorgeous daughters, a dog and a cat, and I escape to the countryside on my beautiful horse Oscar whenever I can.
+I live in Brisbane with my very supportive husband, two dogs, a cat, and a donkey called Freckles.

 Frequently Asked Questions

 Q. What inspired you to write your new book, Everything I’ve Never Said?